 Next to the museum above the excavation site is a bookshop with books and souvenirs on the theme.
 There is also a room with drinks such as coke, water and coffee from vending machines.
 From other machines you can get chocolate bars, chips and the like.
 The toilet in the museum was ok during our visit, also at the entrance is a clean toilet.

 Short documentary film from Youtube about the excavation

-The normal entrance fee for the Herculaneum excavation is 11 euros.
+The normal entrance fee for the Herculaneum excavation is 11 euros in 2020.
 Children under 18 years are free !
 If you are between 18 and 24 years old, you only have to pay half (5,50 Euro).
 The small museum on the premises does not cost extra admission.

 Unfortunately you often have to wait in line for hours, the excavation is visited daily by thousands of tourists.
 Of course, this is especially true for the season.
 From our point of view, it makes sense to buy some more expensive tickets in the internet.
 These are tickets with preferential entry, thus without the long queue at the entrance.

 In summer (April to October) from 8:30 to 19:30.
 In winter from 8:30 to 17.
 These opening hours of the Herculaneum apply to every day of the week.
 Only 2 days a year are closed (1st Christmas Day and New Year’s Day).
 There is often a lot going on, it is worth buying tickets in advance on the Internet.